Frequently Asked Questions By New Patients

 I don't have insurance.
 How much will my care cost?

-The initial examination is $60, with spinal x-rays at $50.
-Adjustments are $50 per visit.
+The initial examination is $60, with spinal x-rays at $100.
+Adjustments are $55 per visit.
 We do offer pre-pay discounts if you buy a package of adjustments and payments plans are also available.
+Your maximum first visit charge will be $215.

 Does getting adjusted hurt?